Have you been wondering how to monetize a blog?

 That said don’t expect this to be a whopping amount, it takes a TON of traffic to make “good” money.

-The ad strategy is often used with an affiliate strategy to multiply your revenue and so it quite passively.
+The ad strategy is often combined with an affiliate strategy to multiply your revenue and do it quite passively.

 - 6 Ways to Make Money with Advertising on Your Blog and the Websites to Help You, via Jeff Bullas

 - I Made $30k+ in My First Year with Mediavine: Here’s How You Can Too, via a Passion and a Passport

 Best for: Focused niches with either an established audience and/or a solid social media presence that are willing to put in a bit of work.